-- 1 Choose Region List > Find. - 2 Type an entry (a region name, or a portion of the name). - 3 Click and hold the arrow to the right of the text field in the Find dialog and choose Insert Entry from the pop-up menu.
+1 Choose Region List > Find.

+2 Type the name, or any portion of the name, for the regions you want to find.

+3 Click and hold the arrow to the right of the text field in the Find dialog and choose Insert Entry from the pop-up menu.